There is a wealth of information available (especially on this page) about mainboard repair.

 The entire process of repairing an iPhone that has mainboard damage preventing it from powering on can take several days.

 The iPhone Blue Screen (Of Death) is a situation where during normal operation of the iPhone or when interacting with certain apps it suddenly goes to a all blue screen and may freeze - requiring a hard reboot.

 Typically, there are 3 common possible causes of the dreaded Blue Screen on an iPhone.

-Having determined (preferably by a competent repair technician) that the cause is not either of the 1st two mentioned, you will need an iPhone mainboard repair.
+Having determined (preferrably by a competent repair technician) that the cause is not either of the 1st two mentioned, you will need an iPhone mainboard repair.

-The most common question asked by iPhone users finding themselves in this situation is "Can I get my iPhone working again AND save the data?"
+The most common question asked by iPhone users finding themself in this situation is "Can I get my iPhone working again AND save the data?"

 The NAND chip (integrated circuit or IC) requires reprogramming which will - while restoring functionality - will also restore your environment to factory defaults, with no data.

 We provide all MacBook logic board solutions.
 Our solutions are cost-effective and most repairs are completed within 1 to 2 days.

 |Bring or ship your MacBook into one of our convenient locations||

 We provide your MacBook Logic Board Solution typically within 1 to 2 days